-Last year I invested in Fundrise’s starter portfolio and quickly added more to get into one of their core plans (long-term growth).
-So far, I’ve had a good experience with Fundrise, but it’s too early to make any judgment on the returns.
+A few years ago I invested in Fundrise’s starter portfolio and quickly added more to get into one of their core plans (long-term growth).
+So far, I’ve had a good experience with Fundrise, and I’m happy with the long-term investment.

-Their core plans are a nice way of giving investors control over their objectives, while still keeping it easy and hands-off.
+Their core plans are a nice way of giving individual investors control over their objectives, while still keeping it easy and hands-free.

 Best for Investing in Individual Properties: Groundfloor